sikofitt/getch_c/README.md

 Difference is that _getch will read CTRL+C, or any control characters.

+There is also an extra function `int cinPeek()` that returns the next character in stdin without removing it.

 ### Note
 Make sure that the user calling the function is in the group "input"